Gittins' theorem under uncertainty: Overview of Bandits under uncertainty

+To retain consistency for a single bandit, the nonlinear expectation needs to be defined together with the filtration.
+It follows that we need to define an `independent' nonlinear expectation on the joint space of the bandits, which we do via an orthogonal product space.
+This restriction does not allow us to directly implement Mandelbaum's \cite{Mandelbaum_discrete_allocation} original approach for a dynamic allocation strategy (Definition \ref{Mandelbaum definition}).
+This is because the multi-parameter process $(\tilde{\eta}(n))$ is only defined to be measurable with respect to the orthant filtration.
+In particular, it is not clear how one could directly extract the component of $(\tilde{\eta}(n))$ to the marginal space $\Omega^{(m)}$ where our single-bandit nonlinear expectation is defined.

+The importance of decomposing a strategy on the multi-armed bandit to strategies for one-armed bandits can be seen in the proof of El Karoui and Karatzas \cite[Equation 5.1]{Karatzas_El_Karoui_discrete} (via Whittle's approach \cite{Whittle_proof}), and is described more explicitly in their continuous time paper \cite[Equation 6.9]{cts_Gittin}.

+In order to overcome this difficulty, we introduce a class of allocation strategies where there is a component associated to the stopping times of the marginal filtrations.
+This component allows us to connect and separate the space of multiple bandits to the marginal space of each single bandit.

-We now consider combining play over multiple machines. \paragraph{Step B.1} Define an allocation strategy $(\tau, p)$ using stopping times.
-This is based on a sequence of random times $(\tau^{(m)}_k)_{k \geq 0}$ representing how long to play the $m$th bandit, the $k$th time one starts to play.
-This sequence is chosen purely based on the information from the $m$th bandit.
-Once we play the $m$th bandit for $\tau^{(m)}_k$ trials, we then choose a new bandit to play, which may be the same as before, based on the sequence $(p_n)$.
-This sequence may depend on observations from all the bandits considered.
-(Note: this class of allocation strategies covers the general choices of machines by setting $\tau^{(m)}_k \equiv 1$.)
-This gives a convenient alternative parameterization, interchangeable with the $\rho$ defined earlier.
+Our class of allocation strategies consists of two components $(\tau, p)$.
+The collection of random times $\tau = (\tau^{(m)}_k)_{k \geq 0, m\in \{1,...,M\}}$ will identify the duration for which will play the $m$th bandit, the $k$th time we start to play.
+This sequence is chosen based on historical observations of the $m$th bandit only, that is, the random times $\sum_{k=0}^{K}\tau^{(m)}_k$ are $(\mathcal{F}^{(m)}_t)_{t \geq 0}$-stopping times for all $K \geq 0$.
+Once we play a bandit for $\tau^{(m)}_k$ trials, we will then reconsider which bandit to play.
+Our choice of new bandit (which may be the same as before) will be described by the sequence $(p_n)$ taking values in $\{1,..., M\}$, and may depend on information from all bandits.
+The allocation strategy can be defined formally as follows: